unfoldadmin/django-unfold/docs/decorators/display.md

 ## Dropdown support

-For the changelist, it is possible to apply `dropdown=True` which will display a clickable link.
-After clicking on the link, a dropdown will appear.
-There are two supported options for rendering the content of the dropdown:
+In the changelist view, you can enhance any field by applying `dropdown=True` to create an interactive dropdown menu.
+When enabled, the field will be displayed as a clickable link that reveals a dropdown menu when clicked.
+Unfold provides two flexible approaches for rendering dropdown content:

-- Providing a list of `items`.
-This will render a classic list of items, which is a good option for displaying a list of related objects.
+- You can provide a list of `items` to generate a traditional dropdown menu.
+This approach is particularly useful when you need to display a collection of related objects or actions in an organized list format.
-- Defining the `content` attribute which will display your custom content in the dropdown.
-This is handy for rendering complex layouts in the dropdown.
+- Alternatively, you can use the `content` attribute to render custom HTML content within the dropdown.
+This gives you complete control over the dropdown's layout and styling, making it ideal for more complex UI requirements.

-### Rendering list of options
+### Creating a list-based Dropdown

-The following example demonstrates how to create a dropdown with a list of items.
-The dropdown configuration accepts these options:
+The following example illustrates how to implement a dropdown menu with a list of clickable items.
+The dropdown configuration supports several customization options:

-- `title` (required) - The text displayed in the column that users click to open the dropdown
+- `title` (required) - The text that appears in the column header and serves as the dropdown trigger
-- `items` (required) - List of items to display in the dropdown menu.
-Each item should have:
+- `items` (required) - An array of menu items to be displayed in the dropdown.
+Each item requires:
-  - `title` - Text to display for the item
+  - `title` - The text label for the menu item
-  - `link` (optional) - URL the item links to
+  - `link` (optional) - A URL or path that the item will link to when clicked
-- `striped` (optional) - Boolean to enable alternating background colors for items
+- `striped` (optional) - When set to true, adds alternating background colors to list items for better visual separation
-- `height` (optional) - Maximum height in pixels before scrolling is enabled
+- `height` (optional) - Sets a maximum height in pixels, after which the content becomes scrollable
-- `width` (optional) - Width of the dropdown in pixels
+- `width` (optional) - Defines the dropdown's width in pixels for precise layout control

-The dropdown will be positioned below the clicked element and will close when clicking outside or selecting an item.
+The dropdown menu automatically positions itself below the trigger element and includes built-in behavior to close when clicking outside the menu or selecting an item.

 ```python